oldanirenzo/EDA5-Megachess/README.md

 ## About

-    Bot to play chess in a 16x16 board, making use of WebSocket
+    Bot to play chess in a 16x16 board, using WebSocket.